mal1kc/proje_ogrenci_aidat/readme.md

     - [X] grade not necessary

 - [ ] add services for retrieving related data for students and school admins - (studentService, schoolAdminService)
-- [ ] crete paymentperiod service for auto create payments for students and save to db
+- [ ] crete paymentPeriod service for auto create payments for students and save to db
 - [X] try to add school id as claim for school admin and student , and for site admin it should be 0 or null
-- [X] rewrited ModelQueryableHelper to use predefined search methods and sort methods
+- [X] rewrite ModelQueryableHelper to use predefined search methods and sort methods
-- [ ] impelment exportService for exporting data to excel or similiar formats
+- [ ] implement exportService for exporting data to excel or similar formats
 - [ ] change error's to use partial view for error pages (404, 500, 403, 401)
     - [ ] add error handling for all controllers and services

-- [ ] remove _dependentSeeder , seeder not improved unless they break
+- [X] remove _dependentSeeder , seeder not improved unless they break

 ## todo , maybe

-- [ ] move partial views to shared folder + add partial views for all possible models, add them to partialview controller or their model controller
+- [X] move partial views to shared folder + add partial views for all possible models (done 5-6 commits before check)
 - [X] öğrenci id ile giriş yapma
-- [ ] student email generator
+- [ ] student email generator (not planned)
-- [ ] add predefined search filters linq queries and save as search config ( rewrite most of ModelQueryableHelper)
+- [X] add predefined search filters linQ queries and save as search config ( rewrite most of ModelQueryableHelper) (done with 32c88528e3a6e5e80a90356764fb473ee0174a38 & bug fix 27fa0523681c093290ffa5d4d7804fd51c814b5f)

 ## todo , maybe fix issues

 - [X] ( possible fix at [[./OgrenciAidatSistemi/Services/UserService.cs:220]] ) if a user is deleted, or not exist in db , if it is logged in, its still logged in, fix this
-    - in this condition, user related panels but novbar is not shown , logged status is not shown ( not easylly detectable)
+    - in this condition, user related panels but navbar is not shown , logged status is not shown ( not easily detectable)
 - [ ] list view links does not carry search parameters or sort parameters to next page (prob easy fix)